qpv-research-group/rayflare/CONTRIBUTING.md

 * **Which version of RayFlare are you using?**
 * **What's the name and version of the OS you're using**?
 * **Are you running RayFlare in a virtual machine?** If so, which VM software are you using and which operating systems and versions are used for the host and the guest?
-* **If the problem is related with the Poisson-drift-diffusion solver**, which compiler did you use?
+* **If the problem is related to S4**, which compiler did you use?
 What were the installation steps you followed?

 ### Suggesting Enhancements